nikolai-husung/Symanzik-QCD-workflow/README.md

 http://cfif.ist.utl.pt/~paulo/qgraf.html

-Must be compiled with `maxdeg=7` rather than `maxdeg=6` due to 7-point vertices when counting the anchor field.
+Must be compiled with `maxdeg=7` rather than `maxdeg=6` due to 7-point vertices when counting the anchor field for the mass-dimension 6 operators used in the effective action.
 </details>

 <details>